charliecalvert/CloudNotes/Assignments/Windows/WindowsGetStarted.md

 The /home/charlie filesystem is not accessible to the Windows file system.
 It is only the /mnt/c/ and /mnt/d/ etc drives that Windows sees.
 It sees them as C:\ and D:\.

+## Install Android Studio

+Download it.
+Run the installer.

+When it opens, select **Start a new Android Studio Project**.
+Take the defaults on the first page.
+On the second page, check the **Android Things** box and select **API 27 Oreo** latest build.
+When the project builds, you will be able to open the tools menu and select **Tools | SDK Manager**

 ## Clone A Repository:

 We want to clone our repository into a location on our C or D drive.
 To do this, we will likely want to clone with HTTPS from PowerShell or the Windows CLI: